Making Your Own Crab Boil

 Let Them Cool Down

-Cooked crabs will stay in good condition for up to a week in the fridge.
-Also, once the crabs are cooked this way, the whole crabs can be frozen.
+If you happen to have any leftovers, cooked crabs will stay in good condition for up to a week in the fridge or can be frozen.